100. Principles of Sociology. Open to freshmen and sophomores.

 (SS).
 May be repeated for a total of 8 credits.

-Sections 010-015: Social Inequality.
-Some people have great wealth, health, and opportunities, while others are much less fortunate.
+Section 009 – Comparative Social Inequality.
+Some people have great wealth, health, and opportunities while others are much less fortunate.
 To a great extent, inequalities in life chances are not simply a matter of fortune, but are a product of the ways in which societies are organized.
-How great are the differences between countries in the amount of social inequality people experience?
-What explains the existence of such inequalities?
+How great are the differences between countries in the amount of social inequalities people experience?
+What explains the existence of such inequality?
 How much can they be changed?
 Are there tradeoffs between equality and freedom?
 How are social classes formed and reinforced?
-This course provides an introduction to sociology and methods of social research, stressing concepts and methods helpful in studying social stratification and inequality.
+This course provides an introduction to sociology through an in-depth analysis of such questions.
+The first weeks of the course will provide a brief introduction to sociology and methods of social research stressing concepts and methods helpful in studying social stratification and inequality.
 In the second part of the course, we will study cross-national differences in social organization and inequality in capitalist, social democratic, and Marxist-Leninist societies such as the U.S., Sweden, Yugoslavia, Hungary, the USSR, and China.
 In the final portion of the course, we will concentrate on social classes and inequalities in the United States.
-This course will concentrate primarily on comparative class-based inequalities within countries, rather than on inequalities based on sex or race.
-Course requirements: two hours of lecture and one hour of discussion per week; two exams, an in-class essay, a couple of outside movies, and a couple of brief reports.
+This course will concentrate primarily on comparative class-based inequalities within countries rather than on inequalities based on sex or race.
+Course requirements: Two hours of lecture and one hour of discussion per week; two exams, an in-class essay, a couple of outside movies, and a couple of brief reports.
 (Simkus)

 210. Elementary Statistics.
 (3).
 (SS).